klinime/financial-tracker/README.md

 PDF_SERVICES_CLIENT_SECRET=...
 ```

-Download the relevant statements and briefly categorize them
+Download the relevant statements and categorize them into income, bank, expense
-(e.g. income, bank, expense) into subdirectories in a directory.
-An example
-of the directory structure is shown below:
+categories to place in subdirectories, as shown below:

 ```console
 data/